The Cat in the Hat, Easy Dr. Suess Activities

 • Do not concentrate on the pattern with a young toddler, just the action

-More Book Ideas For Your Week:
+More Ideas For Your Week:

 Green Eggs And Ham Activities